giangnguyen2412/giangnguyen2412.github.io/_pages/failures.md

 Yet, finally, as we specifically use nearest neighbor and image comparison to do the task, we decided to go for "image comparator" - a much less fancy name :D

 But the fun part is in the middle of the project.
 We were stuck to make the model work.
 We tried many things, but none of them worked.
-A few times, my PhD advisor asked me to skill the project 💀💀💀.
+A few times, my PhD advisor asked me to kill the project 💀💀💀.

 I was pretty down at that time.
 But deep inside, I know it is now or never.
 If I quit, I can never be a senior PhD student and giving up is not my thing, ever.